sayandipde/approx_ibc/src/ReversiblePipeline/README.md

 and its Application" by Seon Joo Kim, Hai Ting Lin, Zheng Lu, Sabine Susstrunk, Stephen Lin, and Michael S. Brown.
 Code for learning a new model can be found at the original project page.
-This particular implementation was written by Mark Buckler.
+This particular implementation was modified from https://github.com/mbuckler/ReversiblePipeline [written by Mark Buckler].

 If you are looking for the full Configurable & Reversible Imaging Pipeline (CRIP) as seen in the paper [Reconfiguring the Imaging Pipeline for Computer Vision](https://arxiv.org/abs/1705.04352) by Mark Buckler, Suren Jayasuriya, and Adrian Sampson, see [this repository](https://github.com/cucapra/approx-vision) instead.